microsoft/FluidFramework/.changeset/happy-dreams-sing.md

 3. Deprecate API `CreateBackwardIteratorWithEndPosition`, `CreateBackwardIteratorWithStartPosition`, `CreateForwardIteratorWithEndPosition` and `CreateForwardIteratorWithStartPosition` from `IntervalCollection`.
 Only the default iterator will be supported in the future, and it will no longer preserve sequence order.

-Equivalent functionality to these three methods is provided by `IOverlappingIntervalIndex.gatherIterationResults`.
+Equivalent functionality to these four methods is provided by `IOverlappingIntervalIndex.gatherIterationResults`.